Serra Talhada, Pernambuco, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Make sure to get the right type.
-The majority of adapters on sale are just plug changers and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types C and N. Take care to pick the correct kind.
+Most adapters that you can buy are simply plugs and expect your devices to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one works in most places.

 What to wear/what to pack: